sorelmitra/learn/aat/README.md

 # AAT with Mocking

-We will be mocking the pencil dependency without touching the drawing service code.
+We will be mocking the pencil dependency without touching the drawing service code (except for telling it to disable certificate validation).

 ## 1. Write the Test